-When I introduce the initiative to people, one of the first points I mention is that the world’s most effective charities working in the developing world can save a life for between $3,000-5,000 and prevent hundreds of cases of serious illness for the same sum.
+When I introduce the initiative to people, one of the first points I mention is that the world’s most effective charities working in the developing world can save a life for between $3,500-5,500 and prevent a lot of serious illness and suffering for the same sum.

-Now, naturally, ‘saving a life’ is the part of the sentence that resonates the most, and building our project around the simple, communicative idea of ‘pledging to save a life’ was an easy decision on many levels.
+Now, naturally, ‘saving a life’ is the part of the sentence that resonates the most, and building our project around the simple, communicative idea of ‘pledging to save a life’ made sense on many levels.

-But in this post I’d like to focus on the second part of the statement—the prevention of many cases of serious illness.
+But in this post I’d like to focus on the second part of the statement—the prevention of a lot of serious illness and suffering.
 Trying to understand (or at least trying to imagine) what this means would, I believe, give the rabbis, congregations, and donors involved in the project a better appreciation of what they are achieving by their participation.

 I will use the Against Malaria Foundation (AMF) as an example.

-I have to admit that for quite a while this impressive figure—and the concept of ‘a case of malaria prevented’—remained somewhat abstract to me.
+I have to admit that for quite a while this impressive fact—and the concept of ‘a case of malaria prevented’—remained somewhat abstract to me.